HIS4230 – Introduction to International History: readings and perspectives

 The seminar will meet 10 times for two hours at each meeting, for a total of twenty classroom hours.
 It also will include an introductory session and a midway research and writing workshop, where students and staff will work on developing appropriate research questions, research plans and writing plans.

 General topics for course units will include the following areas: the era of world war; the Cold War; human rights history; international aid history; and the contemporary Middle East.
+The list of readings is set at approx. 650 pages to allow for a discussion of all texts of the curriculum in class.
+The students will find literature in addition to this, in order to write their papers.

-Student participation in the seminars is mandatory.
 Resources and information will be provided via Canvas

 Access to teaching